connexcs/docs/getting-started.md

 ## Provider Card

 Below are the instructions to setup the provider rate card manually.
-Basically there are two ways to setup a provider rate card, upload and manually, we will go through the manual setup instructions here, for detailed instructions click on [Provider Card]
+There are two ways to setup a provider rate card, upload and manually, we will go through the manual setup instructions here, for detailed instructions click on [Provider Card]

 1. Click on Management> Rate Card

   ![alt text][provider-card-dashbboard]

-2. Click on Add New under Provider Rate Cards
+2. Click on Add Provider Card under Provider Rate Cards

   ![alt text][provider-ratecard]